 - bold Interface element such as buttons or menus.
 For example: Select the Enable checkbox. - italics Reference to other documents.
-For example: Refer to the Exinda Application List. - > Separates navigation elements.
-For example: Select File > Save. - monospace text Command line text. - <variable> Command line arguments. - [x] An optional CLI keyword or argument. - {x} A required CLI element. - | Separates choices within an optional or required element.
+For example: Refer to the Exinda Application List.
+Also used to identify in the various procedures the response the systems provide after applying an action. - > Separates navigation elements.
+For example: Select File > Save. - monospace text Command line text. - variable> Command line arguments. - [x] An optional CLI keyword or argument. - {x} A required CLI element. - | Separates choices within an optional or required element.